noexistper/Cychat-Server/README.md

   2) Also allow server in firewall.

 # And there you go ready for using the script.
-a) I used ubuntu server.
+1) I used ubuntu server.
-b) It can be problematic for other linux distributions.
+2) It can be problematic for other linux distributions.
-c) My clients were windows 10 devices.
+3) My clients were windows 10 devices.

 I hope it helps you for your projects :)